 On the land you once stood"

-were going for.
-With the campy lyrics and the obvious sense of humour, it is clear that Venom could not only make hellish
+that they were going for.
+With the campy lyrics and the obvious sense of humour, it is clear that Venom could not only make

+and mid-paced.
 It is pretty relaxed, like the first one, but still a little more serious in its delivery.
-As the song nears its conclusion,
+As the song nears

-everything calms down and all that is left are terrifying, drawn-out guitar chords as the drums pound randomly and the dreadful
+its conclusion, everything calms down and all that is left are terrifying, drawn-out guitar chords as the drums pound randomly

 "Hear infernal legions plead